Lindblad Tomography of a Superconducting Quantum Processor: Extracting SPAM Errors

 \section{Extracting SPAM Errors}

-Once we have collected the full set of data for the channel of interest, the first step of analysis is to characterize the state-preparation errors of the device using MLE.
-We parameterize the imperfect initial ground state of the qubit as an arbitrary single qubit density matrix, $\rho_0$, which is constrained by physicality conditions to be positive semi-definite and have unit trace.
+Once we have collected the full set of data for the channel of interest, the subset of data obtained for the zero-duration channel $\tilde{\Id}(t\!=\!0)$ are analyzed to extract the SPAM errors for the device.

+For the state-preparation errors, we parameterize the imperfect initial ground state of the qubit as an arbitrary single-qubit density matrix, $\rho_0$, which is constrained by physicality conditions to be positive semi-definite and have unit trace.
 The condition of positivity is enforced in the optimization by expressing $\rho_0$ as a Cholesky decomposition $\rho_0=AA^{\dagger}$ and estimating the elements of the unconstrained matrix $A$ from which $\rho_0$ is computed.
 The unit trace condition is readily included by normalization.

-Next, we characterize the measurement apparatus by extracting the positive operator-valued measure (POVM) describing the measurement.
-For most qubit modalities, measurements are natively performed in a fixed $z$-basis, while measurement in other bases are performed by rotating the state prior to measurement.
-Conveniently, these rotations are a subset of the pulses needed to prepare the initial basis states of the Pauli matrices, and they thus do not require separate characterization.
-In general, these gates cannot be assumed error free and should therefore be parameterized as arbitrary rotation matrices and estimated together with the POVM and initial state parameters in the LT sequence, similar to gate set tomography~\cite{Kim2015}.
-However, we note that randomized benchmarking, which is not influenced by SPAM errors, can be performed prior to LT to obtain a good estimate of the rotation pulse errors, which can simplify the problem and improve estimation results.

-For high fidelity superconducting qubits, single-qubit operations are typically orders of magnitude less prone to error (typical error rates $<0.05\%$) than measurements (typical error rates $1\%$)~\cite{kjaergaard_2020_stateofplay}.
-In such systems, it is therefore reasonable to assume that errors in single-qubit rotations have negligible impact on state-initialization and POVM estimation in comparison to imperfect thermalization and measurement error.
-In the device used for the present experiment, we find measurement fidelities on the order of $99\%$, in comparison to single-qubit gate fidelities $\sim\!\!
-99.99\%$ measured using interleaved randomized benchmarking~\cite{supplement}.
-As such, for the following characterization of this particular device, we will assume perfect rotation pulses, requiring only estimation of the $z$-basis POVM and initial state.